xiaozhengxu/warmup_project_2017/write_up.md

 ####Obstacle Avoidance:
+Behavior: Move towards the goal position, and if there is an obstacle within a certain distance of the path, change directions to avoid/get around the obstacle.

 For the finite state controller, what was the overall behavior.
 What were the states?
 What did the robot do in each state?
 How did you combine and how did you detect when to transition between behaviors?
 Consider including a state transition diagram in your writeup.

 How was your code structured?
 Make sure to include a sufficient detail about the object-oriented structure you used for your project.
+We created classes for each of our behaviors.
+The _init_ functions initialized the defined the rosnode where the program would run, what inputs from the sensors of the robot it subscribed to (e.g. LaserScan, Odometry), where it would publish values from its functions to, and what property variables of our classes we want to initialize or have inputed as user arguments.
+Within the class we created functions that used the message data coming in from each of our subscribed inputs to publish messages to programs that we were using to debug the robot (e.g. rviz).
+They then include a run function that determines what messages are published to the robot to control its movement while it is running to complete its task.

 What if any challenges did you face along the way?